z0rr0/lruss/README.md

-# lruss
+# LRUSS

-LUSS is a Redis base URL Shortening Service
+LRUSS is a Redis base URL Shortening Service.